oharaandrew314/TrustGrapher/readme.txt

 The log table now persists after loading a new graph The loading bar bug came back.
-I have removed the loading bar from the log table builder to remove this Now uses a new loading bar from My Java Library trustGrapher is now in the cu package
+I have removed the loading bar from the log table builder to remove this Now uses a new loading bar from My Java Library
-Readme instructions done...
+The trustGrapher package is now in the cu package ReadMe instructions done...
 I think
 More documentation
 Fixed a bug where the right-click menu items were not being highlighted